-Presidents Day Weekend in San Francisco offers live theater performances and concerts, whale watching tours, excellent museum exhibits, professional hockey, one of the largest wine tasting events in the country, and more.
+Presidents Day Weekend in San Francisco offers live theater performances and concerts, whale watching tours, excellent museum exhibits, professional hockey, and more.

 Make sure to check out the links below for deals on top hotels.
 I recommend booking early for Presidents Day Weekend in San Francisco as there are many highly popular events, so hotels will book up early!